sympy/sympy/doc/src/guides/custom-functions.md

   However, this would make it so that `versin(x)` would *always* return `1 - cos(x)`, regardless of what `x` is.
-If all you want is a quick shorthand to `1 - cos(x)`, that is fine, it is much simpler and more explicit to just use a Python function, as [described above](custom-functions-fully-evaluated).
+If all you want is a quick shorthand to `1 - cos(x)`, that is fine.
+But would be much simpler and more explicit to just use a Python function, as [described above](custom-functions-fully-evaluated).
 If we defined `versin` like this, it would never actually return as `versin(x)`, and none of the other behavior we define below would matter, because the other behaviors we are going to define on the `versin` class only apply when the returned object is actually a `versin` instance.
 So for example, `versin(x).diff(x)` would actually just be `(1 - cos(x)).diff(x)`, instead of calling our derivative we defined below.
-Of course, for a function as simple as `versin`, this might not seem that bad, but remember that we just chose it as an example.
+Of course, for a function as simple as `versin`, this might seem reasonable, but remember that we just chose it as an example.
+  Again, you should think about what you actually want to achieve and whether you just want a shorthand function for an expression or a symbolic function.

+- **Avoid too much automatic evaluation.**

-- Secondly, it is recommended to minimize what is evaluated automatically by `eval`.
+  It is recommended to minimize what is evaluated automatically by `eval`.
 It is typically better to put more advanced simplifications in other methods like `doit` or `simplify` (see below).
 Remember that whatever we define for automatic evaluation will always evaluate.
 It is possible to skip